nasa/Transform-to-Open-Science/tops_faq.md

  If you sign up and say you want to help, we'll find a role.
 We had a very difficult set of criteria for evaluating content experts.
 Our process for the selection of the module leads resulted in an incredibly diverse group.
 They're very passionately engaged and, while they will help guide the content coming together, they will by no means take full responsibility for that content.
 We need everyone to make sure that we didn't miss anything and to ensure that what we build makes sense to every discipline and in an international context.
 We do have a rigorous set of review criteria; for example, we really want the language we're using to be easily translatable, for the language we use to not be offensive to anyone.
 The management team will be responsible for keeping modules in sync, releasing version control, change management, all the things that come with that.

   <h4>Can subject matter experts volunteer to contribute to the course?</h4>
  Across all of the open science topics that we are hoping to highlight, there are experts with valuable experience and content.
-AGU invites everyone to participate in development of the curricula as a reviewer or a tester.
+TOPS invites everyone to participate in development of the curricula as a reviewer or a tester.
+You can get more details by signing up for the TOPS email list on the main GitHub page.

   <h4>Is there a plan or standards about engaging and crediting organizations who contribute to the modules significantly?</h4>
- AGU has every intention of giving everyone credit for their contribution.
  One of the principles of open science is proper attribution of previous work, collaborations, and knowledge used from various sources.
+The communnity development of OpenCore is a key TOPS value and we encourage all contributions.

   </details>